-More Americans Choose Control Over The Safety Of Self-Driving Cars
+The Safety Of Self-Driving Cars

 It is no big surprise that Americans enjoy their autonomy.
 While self-driving cars are piquing community interest, most Americans are weary to let go of the wheel.
 Driverless technology is currently being researched for its safety.
 As most studies are showing, self-driving cars are much safer than human drivers.
 Even with this knowledge Americans are not totally won over.

-How much safer are self-driving cars?
+How much safer are self-driving cars

 A recent study has been conducted on Google’s self-driving cars and their safety.
 It was found that the typical driver gets in 4.2 car crashes per 1 million miles while a self-driving car gets in 3.2 crashes per 1 million miles.
-If all cars became autonomous then human error would be taken away, significantly reducing car accidents and injuries.

-Are Americans ready for driverless technology?
+Are Americans ready for driverless technology

 Kelly Blue Book published the results of their survey stating that 51% of people said that they prefer full control of their vehicle, even if it is not safer for other drivers.
 It comes with a mix of doubt and preference that Americans choose to control their vehicles

-American culture is known for independence.
-Most people in the US own their own vehicle and use it every day.
+American culture is known for its independence.
+Most people in the US own their own vehicles and use it every day.
 It is common for some people to drive 15 miles to work and take long trips out to the country.
 For many Americans, the idea of a driverless car is foreign and restricting.

-In other countries the idea of driverless cars is being accepted more easily.
+In other countries, the idea of driverless cars is being accepted more easily.
 In countries such as China, most people will opt for ridesharing and public transportation to get places.
 In tightly packed cities it doesn’t make much sense for everyone to drive their own car, but the U.S is more spread out and most people have enough space for their own vehicle.

 Driverless technology is no spring chicken